Elan456/fastquadtree/README.md

 **Can I store rectangles or circles?**
 The core stores points.
 To index objects with extent, insert whatever representative point you choose.
 For rectangles you can insert centers or build an AABB tree separately.

-**Threading**
-Use one tree per thread if you need heavy parallel inserts from Python.

 ## License